engdan77/music_meta_manager/README.md

 ## Sample use cases

-Reading from iTunes and write to JSON
+### Reading from iTunes and and write to JSON file

 ```python
 with TunesReadAdapter(limit=3) as r, JsonWriteAdapter('my_music.json') as w: